-You all know the history behind His elephant head but do you know the history behind His one-tooth?
-Well, according to Brahmavavart Purana, the great sage Parshurama once went to the Kailash mountain to visit Shiva when He was meditating.
-So, Lord Ganesha didn’t allow Parshuram to meet Shiva.
-This angered Parshuram and He used his axe which was granted to Him by Shiva himself to attack the little Ganesha.
-To respect the power of the weapon given by his father, Ganesha took the attack on one of His teeth and since then He is called Ekdanta.
+No list of facts about Ganesha Ji is complete without this detail!
+You all know the history behind his elephant head but do you know the history behind his one-tooth?
+Well, according to Brahmavavart Purana, the great sage Parshurama once went to the Kailash mountain to visit Shiva when he was meditating.
+So, Lord Ganesha didn't allow Parshuram to meet Shiva.
+This angered Parshuram, and he used his axe, which was granted to him by Shiva himself, to attack little Ganesha.
+Ganesha took the attack on one of his teeth to respect the power of the weapon given by his father, and since then, he has been called Ekdanta.

 Who Penned Down The Mahabharata?

 It is believed that Lord Ganesha is the original writer of the epic Mahabharata.
 The great sage Vyasa found Lord Ganesha worthy of understanding the Mahabharata.
 Thus, He decided to recite the epic Mahabharata to Ganesha and asked Him to write it without any interruption.
 One of the story says that Ganesha broke his tusk and used it to write the rest of Mahabharata when the feather quill broke down in between.